PlanB-Network/bitcoin-educational-content/README.md

 - `courses`: comprising all the courses about Bitcoin, Lightning, Cryptography, Mining, and so on.
 - `resources`: consisting of various types of resources about Bitcoin, such as books, company info, or podcasts.
 - `tutorials`: consisting of how-to articles, categorized into themes like exchange, merchant, node, privacy, and so on.
-- `quizz`: comprising all the questions that accompagnies the chapter of each courses.
+- `quizz`: comprising all the questions that accompany the chapter of each courses.

 Each individual content piece, which is a markdown file, is defined by its location in this tree structure and by its language in the name.
 For instance, the Italian tutorial about Nerd-Miner would have the following path: `sovereign-university-data/tutorials/mining/nerd-miner/it.md`.